cilium/cilium/Documentation/bpf.rst

-   In case the latter happens, LLVM will generate a relocation entry into the ELF file, which BPF ELF loaders such as iproute2 cannot resolve and will thus throw an error since only BPF maps are valid relocation entries that loaders can process.
+   In case the latter happens, LLVM will generate a relocation entry into the ELF file, which BPF ELF loaders such as iproute2 cannot resolve and will thus produce an error since only BPF maps are valid relocation entries which loaders can process.

    ::